 If you're looking for homemade, healthy kids' party food ideas this is an alternative to shop-bought coleslaw which often comes with bucketfulls of mayo.
 Mix up six tablespoons of plain yoghurt, two of mayo and a teaspoon of mustard with grated white cabbage, carrot and onion.

 Make a batch of cupcakes then arm yourself with various icings, marshmallows, liquorice strings, chocolate buttons and plenty of sprinkles.
 Animal faces, footballs, monsters and flowers all go down well.
 You can pick up a set of 12 silicone cupcake cases for just £6 at John Lewis.
+For inspiration and ideas on how to make them, take a look at this Cupcake book - £8 with free delivery.

 Rice krispie cakes